thatoddmailbox/hexos/README.md

 ## System requirements
 See [this file](REQUIREMENTS.md).

+## How do I help?
+If you're using a Windows computer, you should get a Linux VM (recommended) or use Cygwin/MSYS.

+If you're using a Mac computer, you can [read the guide here](GETTING_STARTED_MAC.md).

+If you're using a Linux computer, the instructions should be pretty much the same as for Mac.

+Please note that all HexOS code is licensed under the GPLv2 license.
+For more information, see the [LICENSE](LICENSE) file.

 ## Things it does do
 * Turn on
 * Set up interrupts and GDT